logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/browsing/check-popup-message.md

 ## Description

 Check the messages displayed by one or more confirmation, prompt, or alert popups against their respective expected text strings.
-Result is Passed ifall values match; otherwise Failed.
+Result is Passed if all values match; otherwise Failed.

 ## Arguments